advanced-security/codeql-extractor-iac/docs/Q&A.md

 If a framework or technology is not listed above and you would like to see it supported, [please open an issue](https://github.com/advanced-security/codeql-extractor-iac/issues).

+## Q: What Operating Systems does the `codeql-extractor-iac` support?

+The `codeql-extractor-iac` is a community extractor and supports the following operating systems:

+- Linux (Ubuntu / Debian tested)

+In the future other operating systems may be supported.

 ## Q: What can I do to support this project?

 We are always looking for help and support from the community.